 There is no registration required to sit the ASME examination.
 The delegate must complete the full duration of classroom training prior to sitting the exam.

-Yes, the full total cost includes online training, classroom training, relevant training material, examination, and certification costs.
-Please note: Online training is not required within the ASME Plant Inspector Level 1 course.
+Yes, the full total cost includes your training, relevant training material, examination, and certificate fee.

-If you fail your ASME exam, you have the option to either attend our premises to resit the exam only or alternatively there is the option to resit the full course and exam again at a nominal fee.
+If you fail your ASME exam, you have the option to resit the exam at a nominal fee.

 To be considered for direct entry to ASME Plant Inspector Level 2, we ask that the delegate holds at least 1 API, whether it be API 510/570 or 653.
 We do accept delegates to sit the training without having had API training prior however at the very minimum the ASME Level 1 certificate is required.
 It is possible to achieve the ASME Level 2 certificate without having undergone any form of API training, however, for the sake of the delegate, we do recommend having this to avoid any unnecessary struggle on the course.